FyDXVI/cloud-computing-api/README.md

 Security measures are implemented to ensure proper resource configuration:
 - The database is not exposed publicly.
-- All resources are placed in a private dedicated subnet.
+- All resources are placed in a dedicated subnet.
 - Secrets are not visible in the Git repository.

-## Documentation

-The project is documented to allow another developer to quickly understand the architecture and the technical decisions made.
+## How to Launch the Project

+To launch this project, follow the steps below:

+1. Clone the repository from GitHub:
+2. Navigate to the infrastructure folder
+3. Provide the necessary configuration by populating the terraform.tfvars file with your environment-specific values.
+This file should include variables such as Azure credentials, resource names, database credentials other required details.
+4. Initialize terraform with the command ```terraform init``` then ```terraform apply``` to deploy the project.

 ## Functional Architecture

 ![image](https://github.com/user-attachments/assets/35285d34-e489-40f6-a763-ff0a17987f57)

+Placing each resource in its own dedicated subnet within a Virtual Network (VNet) offers several benefits, mainly related to security, traffic management, and infrastructure organization.
+Each resource (e.g., databases, web apps, storage services) has specific networking needs.
+It makes it possible to apply more granular security with stricter and specific access controls (for instance keeping the database and storage private).
+It also makes it easier to manage traffic flow between resources.
+Having dedicated subnets also ensures a better maintenance and scalibility without impacting the rest of the network.

 ## Resources